Aircraft in fiction: Sikorsky HO5S / S-52

-A flyable Sikorsky HO5S-1 will be featured in the 2022 Korean War drama film Devotion.
+A Sikorsky HO5S-1 is featured in the 2022 Korean War drama film Devotion.
 When the film was made, the helicopter was one of the few flyable examples remaining in the world.

 Sikorsky H-19 / Westland Whirlwind

 The 1955 Warner Bros. film The McConnell Story, about Capt.
 Joseph C. McConnell, Jr., the top American ace of the Korean War, includes footage of a Sikorsky H-19 Chickasaw rescuing a downed B-29 crew in that conflict, while under heavy fire.
 A Chickasaw was furnished by the 48th Air Rescue Squadron, Eglin AFB, Florida, for seven days of filming at Alexandria AFB, Louisiana, in February 1955.

-The character of "Harold the Helicopter" from the British children’s book series, The Railway Series and its TV program adaptation, Thomas & Friends is based on the Sikorsky S-55, built in the UK as the Westland Whirlwind.
+The character of "Harold the Helicopter" from the British children's book series, The Railway Series and its TV program adaptation, Thomas & Friends is based on the Sikorsky S-55, built in the UK as the Westland Whirlwind.

 The Sikorsky S-55 appeared in Irwin Allen's 1960 film, The Lost World.

 The book, Retreat Hell, by W. E. B. Griffin, takes place in Korea during the Korean War.
 It centers on the use of a Sikorsky H-19A helicopter during the fall 1950.
 Much of the action is driven forward by the abilities of the helicopter.